syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-check-whether-an-excel-document-contains-macro.md

 ---

 # How to check whether an Excel document contains macro?
-You can check whether the Excel document contains macro using **IWorkbook.HasMacro** property.
+You can check whether the Excel document contains macro using [HasMacros](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorkbook.html#Syncfusion_XlsIO_IWorkbook_HasMacros) property of [IWorkbook](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorkbook.html).
 The value true indicates that the Excel document has a Vba project.

 The following code illustrate how to check whether an Excel document contains macro using XlsIO.
 {% tabs %}